albi3ro/M4/_posts/2015-01-07-Monte Carlo.md

 ax[:set_xlim]([5,5*10^4]);
 {% endhighlight %}

-{% include image.html img="M4/Images/MonteCarlo/piestimation2.png" title="Result" caption="Image result.
-I inverted the color scale though." %}
+{% include image.html img="M4/Images/MonteCarlo/pic1.png" title="Result" caption="Image result." %}

 When we have fewer numbers of points, our estimates vary much more wildly, and much further from 3.1415926 .